infinity1096/infinity1096.github.io/_pages/about.md

   - /about.html
 ---

-I am a robot enthusiast since inception of my middleschool, currently learning at the University of California, San Diego for Electrical Engineering Major with a depth in Mechine Learning and Control.
+I am a robot enthusiast since inception of my middleschool, continuing my journey at the University of California, San Diego for Electrical Engineering Major with a depth in Mechine Learning and Control.
 I have applied to graduate robotics programs and is currently deciding my next step in robotics.

 Research interest
 ======